epipolarity/Metashape/README.md

 **Tested in Metashape 1.7**

 Create camera groups in each enabled chunk, and name them according to the name of the directory in which the respective image files reside.

+## cleanUpProject.py

+**Tested in Metashape 2.0**

+Remove depth maps, dense clouds, orthophotos (not orthomosaics), key points from a list of projects to be acrhived.

+## setVerticalAxis.py

+**Tested in Metashape 2.0**

+Renames the currently selected marker to "ortho_origin" and creates a new marker 2 'units' directly above it with the name "ortho_z".
+You can then create a marker at any location in your desired x-axis and name this "ortho_x" and use these three markers in the generate orthomosaic dialog using 'vertical' marker alignment method to generate a repeatably oriented orthomosaic. requires 'up direction' is already established in coordinate system.